aaaaaa123456789/gb-debug-information/debuginfo.md

 It is the inverse of the [line-to-address mapping table][sect4.10] block type.
 An address-to-line mapping block MUST map a single contiguous range of addresses to source code lines; the ranges mapped by any two such blocks in the file MUST NOT overlap.
+The block MUST NOT be empty: the table MUST have at least one entry.
 The linked block is a [file stack block][sect4.7], linked through the linked block field, which is used to specify the file that each address maps to.